mraduldubey/django_ecommerce/README.md

 # django_ecommerce
-<p><b>Although, I am going to host this app on pythonanywhere with a little changes, here is the current status of this app: A Django-based backend of an eCommerce web app.
+<p><b> A Django-based backend of an eCommerce web app.
 It packs all the basic features of a basic eCommerce website i.e. Login, SignUp, Customer Payments, Refunds, Social network integration etc with dynamic web pages having Bootstrap & jQuery support.</b></p>

 <h2>To run on Local Machine</h2>
 <ul>